 The role of health care is changing in the United States, and with it, the responsibilities of health care administrators.
 Pay for performance, preventive care, and population health are new models by which health care organizations will be held accountable.
-The Master of Healthcare Administration (MHA) program is designed to equip tomorrow’s professionals with the tools to succeed.
+The Master of Health Administration (MHA) program is designed to equip tomorrow’s professionals with the tools to succeed.

 The need for qualified professionals has never been greater: according to the Bureau of Labor Statistics, there will be 20 percent more health care administration jobs by 2026, which significantly exceeds the nationally-predicted average growth rate of 7 percent for all other professions.